LMetal/Jadescript/README.md

 4- Now create a *.jglobal file, write the protocol, and save.
 If the protocol passed validatin, in the src-gen folder a local directory was created.
 It contains the Local Protocols for each role part of the protocol.

 5- Modify the Local Protocol and save to generate *.jade files, containing jadescript code.
 It is now necessary to copy the snippets of code in a Jadescript project.

+EXAMPLES

+Some examples of global types and generated code can be found in the folder Examples.